 Instructions

-- Whisk the yeast into warm water.
-Allow to sit for 1 minute.
-Whisk in salt, brown sugar, and melted butter.
-Slowly add 3 cups of flour, 1 cup at a time.
-Mix with a wooden spoon (or dough hook attached to stand mixer) until dough is thick.
-Add 3/4 cup more flour until the dough is no longer sticky.
-If it is still sticky, add 1/4 – 1/2 cup more, as needed.
-Poke the dough with your finger – if it bounces back, it is ready to knead.
+- Whisk in the melted butter and salt.
+Add 3 cups (375g) of flour.
+Mix with a wooden spoon (or dough hook attachment if using a stand mixer) until combined.
+Add 3/4 cup (94g) more flour until the dough is slightly tacky and pulls away from the sides of the bowl.
+If it is still sticky, add up to 1/4 cup more (31g) flour, 1 Tablespoon at a time, as needed.
+Poke the dough with your finger—if it bounces back, it is ready to knead.

-- Turn the dough out onto a floured surface.
-Knead the dough for 3 minutes and shape into a ball.
-Cover lightly with a towel and allow to rest for 10 minutes.
-(Meanwhile, I like to get the water + baking soda boiling as instructed in step 6.)
+- Shape the kneaded dough into a ball.
+Cover lightly with a towel and allow to rest for 10 to 30 minutes.
+(Meanwhile, I like to get the water + baking soda boiling as instructed in step 8.)

 - Preheat oven to 400°F (204°C).
 Line 2 baking sheets with parchment paper or silicone baking mats.
 Silicone baking mats are highly recommended over parchment paper.
 If using parchment paper, lightly spray with nonstick spray or grease with butter.
 Set aside.

-- With a sharp knife or pizza cutter, cut dough into 1/3 cup sections (about 75g each).
+- With a sharp knife or pizza cutter, cut dough into 75g sections, which is about 1/3 cup of dough each.

-- Roll the dough into a 20-22 inch rope.
-Form a circle with the dough by bringing the two ends together at the top of the circle.
+- Roll the dough into a 20–22-inch rope.
+Form a circle with the dough by bringing the 2 ends together at the top of the circle.
 Twist the ends together.
 Bring the twisted ends back down towards yourself and press them down to form a pretzel shape.

 - Bring baking soda and 9 cups of water to a boil in a large pot.
-Drop 1-2 pretzels into the boiling water for 20-30 seconds.
-Any more than that and your pretzels will have a metallic taste.
+Drop 1–2 pretzels into the boiling water for 20–30 seconds.
+Any longer than that and your pretzels will have a metallic taste.
 Using a slotted spatula, lift the pretzel out of the water and allow as much of the excess water to drip off.
 Place pretzel onto prepared baking sheet.
-Sprinkle each with coarse sea salt.
 Repeat with remaining pretzels.
-If desired, you can cover and refrigerate the boiled/unbaked pretzels for up to 24 hours before baking in step 7.
+If desired, cover the boiled, unbaked pretzels with lightly oiled plastic wrap and refrigerate for up to 24 hours before baking (step 9).

-- Remove from the oven and serve warm with spicy nacho cheese sauce.
+- Remove from the oven and, if desired, serve warm with spicy nacho cheese sauce.

 - Cover and store leftover pretzels at room temperature for up to 3 days.
-They lose a little softness over time.
-To reheat, microwave for a few seconds or bake in a 350°F (177°C) for 5 minutes.
+See Make Ahead & Freezing Instructions in recipe Notes below for more storage info.
+To reheat, microwave for a few seconds, or bake at 350°F (177°C) for 5 minutes.

 Notes

-- Make Ahead & Freezing Instructions: Baked and cooled pretzels freeze well up to 2-3 months.
-To reheat, bake frozen pretzels at 350°F (177°C) for 20 minutes or until warmed through or microwave frozen pretzels until warm.
-The prepared pretzel dough can be refrigerated for up to one day or frozen in an airtight container for 2-3 months.
+- Make Ahead & Freezing Instructions: If planning to freeze fully baked pretzels, do not top them with coarse salt before baking.
+Cool completely, then freeze in an airtight freezer-safe container or zip-top bag for up to 3 months.
+To reheat, brush frozen pretzels (no need to thaw) with water and sprinkle with coarse salt, then bake at 350°F (177°C) for 20 minutes or until warmed through, or microwave frozen pretzels until warm.
+The prepared pretzel dough can be covered and refrigerated for up to one day or frozen in an airtight container for 2–3 months.
 Thaw frozen dough in the refrigerator overnight.
-Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time, about 1 hour, for the pretzels to puff up before the baking soda bath and baking.
+Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time, about 1 hour, for the pretzels to puff up at room temperature before continuing with the baking soda bath and baking.
+You can also freeze the boiled, unbaked pretzels and here’s how: after boiling the pretzels in step 8, place them on a lightly greased parchment paper- or silicone baking mat-lined baking sheet.
+Freeze the pretzels for about 1 hour, then transfer them to an airtight freezer-safe container or zip-top bag (squeeze out as much air as possible from the bag before sealing) and freeze for up to 3 months.
+To bake, brush frozen pretzels (no need to thaw) with water and sprinkle with coarse salt, then bake at 400°F (204°C) for 15–20 minutes or until dark golden brown.

 - Cinnamon Sugar Pretzels: Skip the coarse salt topping (and skip the egg wash, see note above, if you aren’t doing the baking soda bath step).
-Bake as directed in step 7.
-Meanwhile, melt 4 Tablespoons (60g) of unsalted or salted butter (your choice).
-Brush the baked and warm pretzels with melted butter then dip the tops into a mix of cinnamon and sugar.
+Bake as directed in step 9.
+Meanwhile, melt 4 Tablespoons (56g) of unsalted or salted butter.
+Brush the baked and warm pretzels with melted butter, then dip the tops into a mix of cinnamon and sugar.
 I usually use 3/4 cup (150g) of granulated sugar and 1 and 1/2 teaspoons cinnamon.
-Cinnamon sugar pretzels are best served that day because due to the melted butter topping, they become soggy after a few hours.
+Cinnamon-sugar pretzels taste best the day they’re made because the melted butter topping causes them to become soggy after a few hours.

 - Reference my Baking with Yeast Guide for answers to common yeast FAQs.